The 13 Best Streamers For Trout That Get Big Results

 This fly offers a realistic profile and enticing action.

-Sculpzilla is especially effective in early spring when sculpins are more active, making it one of the best streamers for trout especially when I’m targeting big brown trout and other large trout species.
+Sculpzilla is especially effective in early spring when sculpins are more active, making it one of the best streamers for targeting big brown trout and other large trout species.

 7. The Crayfish: The Brokeback Crawdaddy

 I still remember the day I walked my client 10 minutes through the bush to get to a spot I knew a big brown trout was holding.
-I tied on a 3-inch crayfish pattern under an indicator and told him to cast it dead center of the smaller stream.
-We both watched as a 24-inch brown shot 5 feet across to grab that crayfish streamer.
+I tied on a 3-inch crayfish pattern under an indicator and told him to cast it dead-center of the stream.
+We both watched as a 24-inch brown shot five feet across to grab that crayfish streamer.

 I’ve seen big brown trout nosing into the rock or cruising the pools in search of crayfish.